PROBLEM WITH THIS WEBPAGE?

 The latest coronavirus information and updates: marquette.edu/coronavirus.

-The Diederich College of Communication is pleased to welcome panelists Marissa Evans, Wesley Lowery, Linda Steiner, and David Umhoefer to the 2021 Nieman Symposium, moderated by Dr. Ayleen Cabas-Mijares.
+On February 23, 2021, the Diederich College of Communication welcomed panelists Marissa Evans, Wesley Lowery, Linda Steiner, and David Umhoefer to the 2021 Nieman Symposium, moderated by Dr. Ayleen Cabas-Mijares.

 The 2021 Nieman Symposium focuses on a timely critique of the history, impact, and value of objectivity in American journalism.
 As journalism in the U.S. evolved, its principles and practices grew alongside the dominant white (male, cisgender, and heterosexual) perspective.
 In this context, the principle of objectivity has virtually been conflated with whiteness, resulting in the silencing, stereotyping and/or distorting of BIPOC identities, and issues.
 In this symposium, prominent journalists and media scholars will reflect together on this history and discuss how the journalism profession can improve its quality, regain BIPOC communities’ trust, and fulfill its promise of guarding democracy.